 The sole purpose of humanitarian activities and assistance is the relief and prevention of suffering caused by crisis.
 This means we must respond in a manner that is not influenced by political, economic, or military objectives.
 Humanitarian organizations create and implement policies independent of government policies or actions (hence the term NGO, or “non-governmental organization”).

-The traditional definition for a humanitarian crisis is an event (or series of events) that threaten the health, safety, and well-being of a community or large group of people.
-This can be specific to one group (such as the Rohingya crisis), or to anyone living in a certain area or country (such as the ongoing in South Sudan crisis).
+The traditional definition for a humanitarian crisis is an event (or series of events) that threatens the health, safety, and well-being of a community or large group of people.
+This can be specific to one group (such as the Rohingya crisis), or to anyone living in a certain area or country (such as the ongoing South Sudan crisis).
+In these cases, the basic approach to humanitarian aid has been to focus on the most pressing needs in the immediate aftermath, while also working to offset risk from future disasters.

-5. The rules are straightforward, but it makes the work that much more complicated
+The rules are straightforward, but it makes the work that much more complicated

-Consider this hypothetical situation: You run a Concern program office in a country that has been plagued by years of conflict and instability.
+Consider this hypothetical situation: You run a Concern program office in a country that has been plagued by years of conflict and political instability.
 Amid this, a 7.5-magnitude earthquake hits one part of the country.

 Working with community members in a transparent manner, you’ve determined which groups in the region need the most help.
-One is a minority group in a hard-to-access part of the state.
-The group that controls this part of the country was spared the brunt of the earthquake’s damage, but will only let you access the hard-to-reach area if you also give them some of your food rations.
+One is a minority group in a hard-to-access part of the state controlled by a governing group that was spared the worst of the earthquake’s damage.
+However, the group leaders will only let you access the hard-to-reach area if you also give them some of the rations you are going to bring to those most-affected.

 This arrangement would violate the UN’s Humanitarian Principles.
 But to ignore the group in most need also means going against the Humanitarian Imperative.
 What do you do?